High-accuracy sampling for diffusion models and log-concave distributions: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from ARO through award W911NF-21-1-0328, Simons Foundation and the NSF through awards DMS-2031883 and PHY-2019786, the DARPA AIQ program, and AFOSR FA9550-25-1-0375.
+We thank Sam Power for bringing to our attention useful references.
+We acknowledge support from ARO through award W911NF-21-1-0328, Simons Foundation, and the NSF through awards DMS-2031883 and PHY-2019786, the DARPA AIQ program, and AFOSR FA9550-25-1-0375.
 CD is supported by a Simons Investigator Award, a Simons Collaboration on Algorithmic Fairness, ONR MURI grant N00014-25-1-2116, and ONR grant N00014-25-1-2296. }

 \icml{ }

 \icml{

 }